dailystory/FlipDownPlugin/plugin/readme.txt

-# Countdown Timer for WordPress by DailyStory
+# Countdown Timer for WordPress
 Contributors: dailystory, roberthoward
 Tags: marketing, sales, automation
 Requires at least: 4.0
 Tested up to: 6.3
-Stable tag: 0.0.2
+Stable tag: 1.0.0
 License: GNU General Public License v2.0 or later

 The Countdown Timer is a WordPress plugin that makes it simple to add a countdown timer to your pages or posts.